EugeneThomas/cYES/README.md

 5. Go to weatherapi.txt and place your api key in the designated area.

 NYT Book Reviews
-1. [Register Here.](https://developer.nytimes.com/signup) and sign up for Books API
+1. [Register Here.](https://developer.nytimes.com/signup) and sign up for Books API.
 2. Check your email for the API key.
-3. Go to eventapi.txt and place your api key in the designated area
+3. Go to eventapi.txt and place your api key in the designated area.

+### Now to run: `python app.py`